67millwood/lighthouse-web-notes/README.md

 ##### This is an H6 header (smallest)

-This is a bunch of notes i'll be taking.
+This repository contains all of the notes taken by [keith](https://github.com/67millwood) for the [Lighthouse Labs](https://github.com/67millwood) Web Development Bootcamp.

+[link Text]